mtumilowicz/java11-exceptions-throwing-exceptions-is-expensive/README.md

     1. if a try block does not enclose that statement, stack unwinding occurs again
 * throwing exception cost = cost of creating exception (non-deterministic - depends on the actual stack size) + cost of stack unwindling
-* usually we need only couple of lines (if any at all)
+* usually we need only couple of stack lines (if any at all)
 * we can customize exceptions not to fill stacktrace using constructor
     ```
     protected Exception(String message, Throwable cause,